pablolird/BIMS2ABACO/README.md

 ## Getting Started

-To use the tool, simply go to the <a href="https://pablolird.github.io/BIMS2ABACO/?">.
+To use the tool, simply go to this <a href="https://pablolird.github.io/BIMS2ABACO/?">link</a>.
 Then, follow the on-screen instructions to convert your BIMS spreadsheet.

 ## Technologies Used